unixfreaxjp/Strudels_Attack/Red_Hot_Chili_Network.md

 ## Red, Hot and CHili Networks

-This is the list for the recent "Strudels" attacker(s) only
+This is the list for the on-going "Strudels" (MMD-0062-2017) attacker(s) only

 Time stamp of the detection:
 ```asm